SebastianArriagada/general-notes/interview-questions.md

 ## 8. Why Are You Leaving Your Current Job?
 Because I came to study a master in computer science.
 At the first, I had the opportunity of continuing working beside my studies, but I didn't want to take responsibilities without knowing if I could fulfill them and at this moment we had a gap of 6 hours, which made it harder.
 The first semester I spent a lot of time getting used to Hungary and making lines in governmental offices.
 But now I'm more confident and I'm ready to retake my work hours.

-## 11. Tell Me About a Time You Made a Mistake.
-In one project I needed a GPU for the real-time processing of a model.
-My mistake was to start to develop the model without confirmation from the customer of the hardware disponibility because they said at the beginning that they can put what we would need.
-But almost at the final of my development, they said me that it was not possible, and they only have a CPU.
-So, I had to change the type of model and change the technologies used.
-In the beginning, I tried to manage this by myself, but I learned the power of communication, I told the problem to my boss and colleagues.
-With my boss, we talked with the customer and we update the new dates and my colleagues gave me advice for the new development.
-Finally, the project was delivered on the stipulated dates and with a good customer feedback

 ## 12. Tell Me About a Challenge or Conflict You’ve Faced at Work, and How You Dealt With It.
 I had a team leader who constantly attacked the proposals in my former work.
 In the beginning, it was a little awkward, but I learned to don't take it personally, and I found like a good idea because after this, always when I wanted to propose something, I prepared myself better to respond to any question, and it made me have a stronger aproach